Willie Kasayulie: Life

 Kasayulie was born June 1, 1951, in Fairbanks, Alaska.
 He was raised in Akiachak, Alaska.
 At the age of 13, he left his hometown to attend boarding school.
-He went to Chemawa Indian School and later a high school in Vermont.
+He went to Chemawa Indian School in Oregon, and later a high school in Vermont.
 He returned to Alaska in 1971 and served in the Alaska Army National Guard for seven years.

 By 1988, Kasayuli was a tribal leader and commercial fisherman.

 In 1990, he was chairman of the Association of Village Council Presidents (AVCP).
 He was co-chair of the Alaska Federation of Natives from 1992 to 1993.
 Kasayulie is proponent of the tribal sovereignty in Alaska and served as chief of Yupiit nation, a coalition of 13 villages.
 He resigned as AVCP chairman in 1994 citing disagreements with president Myron Naneng.

 In 1996, Kasayulie, a registered Democrat, ran as an independent to the Alaska House of Representatives district 39, challenging Democratic incumbent Ivan Ivan.
-Mary Peltola served as his campaign manager.
+Mary Sattler served as his campaign manager.

 In 2020, Kasayulie was awarded an honorary doctorate in education by the University of Alaska Fairbanks, Kuskokwim Campus.